mpchadwick/mpchadwick.github.io/_posts/2020-01-30-magento-2-3-4-custom-layout-updates.md

 I haven't personally tested these yet, but according to the documentation the files go "in the appropriate folders for layout XML files."
 Either the theme's `Magento_Catalog/layout` folder, or a dedicated `SelectableLayouts` module seem to make sense to me.

+### How Can I Check If My Store Uses Custom Layout Updates?

+The best way to do this is by querying the database.
+I've reviewed this and shared SQL queries that can be used in [this gist](https://gist.github.com/mpchadwick/d732c289120ef9955e77e5801dd2fc1d).

 ### Is The New Implementation Sane?

 Good question.
 One project I checked, for better or worse, was re-using the same custom layout update across ~800 categories.
 In order to migrate to the new system this would require 800 physical custom layout files, one for each category, which is a laughable prospect.